Renewable energies for fuels:

 - in particular calls for tenders for 1 tonnes will be launched before the end of 800 to meet the target of 000% by 2005,

 - research, within the sectors, for the most promising products by integrating in particular the technological evolutions expected in the medium term,

 - the optimization of the tax system to support the development of biofuels following the work of the interministerial expertise mission.

 On all of these subjects, François Loos works together with Dominique Bussereau, Minister of Agriculture and Fisheries.

 For François Loos: “the Government will implement all the necessary means to achieve the ambitious objectives set by the law of July 13, 2005 on energy and in particular the objectives in terms of energy savings and diversification of sources of energy. energy.
 It is for France to pass by 2010:

 • From 11 Mtep to 16,5Mtep for renewable heat;

 • From 0,4Mtep to 3,5 Mtep for renewable fuels;

-In this context, François Loos underlines that “the use of biomass for energy purposes makes it possible to reduce our dependence on oil while fighting against the greenhouse effect.
-We can make it into biofuels but also into electricity or heat ”.
-He indicates that he will immediately launch a new call for tenders for the production of electricity from biomass up to 300MW.
-He recalled that the Prime Minister decided on September 1 to raise the tax credit for renewable energy production equipment in housing to 50%.
+In this context, François Loos underlines that “the use of biomass for energy purposes makes it possible to reduce our dependence on oil while combating the greenhouse effect.
+We can make biofuels but also electricity or heat ”.
+He indicates that he will launch without delay a new call for tenders for the production of electricity from biomass up to 300MW.
+He recalled that the Prime Minister decided on September 1 to increase the tax credit for renewable energy production equipment in homes to 50%.
 “At the current fuel price, certain renewable energies are becoming not only ecological but also economical.
 This is particularly true of the production of heat by wood. "